kirbysayshi/js13k-2020/README.md

 - [ ] Arrow / Marker to show which direction the ball/signal and target/destination is in
 - [ ] Background grid or texture to better communicate movement
 - [ ] Ball + Environment Obstacle Colliding
+- [ ] Directional Accelerator collider: hit it and get sent flying positively?
 - [ ] Color palette: paddle, ball, target, markers, text
 - [ ] Shorten radius of paddle?
 - [ ] Prevent ball from accelerating when colliding...